FedericoPonzi/Horust/README.md

 command = "/tmp/healthcheck.py"
 start-delay = "10s"
 [restart]
-strategy = "always"
+strategy = "never"
 ```

 A couple of notes are due here:
 * This library uses [TOML](https://github.com/toml-lang/toml) for configuration, to go along nicely with Rust's chosen configuration language.
 * There are many [_supported_](https://github.com/FedericoPonzi/Horust/blob/master/DOCUMENTATION.md) properties for your service file, but only `command` is _required_.

-As soon as you run Horust, this service file will be read, and the `command` will be run.
-As soon as the service is done doing it's thing, it _will not restart_, and Horust will exit.
+On startup, Horust will read this service file, and run the `command`.
+According to the restart strategy "`never`", as soon as the service has carried out its task it _will not restart_, and Horust will exit.

 As you can see, it will run the `/tmp/healthcheck.py` Python script, which doesn't exist yet.
 Let's create it!